paulscherrerinstitute/datahub/Readme.md

 Sources are services that provide data.

 There are 2 kinds of sources:
-- Streaming: can only retrive data in the future.
+- Streaming: can only retrieve data in the future.
-- Retrieving: can only retrive data in the past (must wait when requesting future data).
+- Retrieving: can only retrieve data from the past (must wait when requesting future data).

 Despite the different natures of these two kinds, datahub has a common way for defining ranges.